bsmpineda/proj127/README.md

     Brixter Sien Pineda
     Vincent Rodriguez

+Task Record System:
-Task Record System A simplified version of a task listing app where you can list a task and put it in a category
+    A simplified version of a task listing app where you can list a task and put it in a category

 App features: